Please note: This guidance only applies to Arran. Please see our arrangements for mainland and Cumbrae.

 Your grey bin is for household waste that can't be recycled.

-For large items of household waste you can arrange a bulky waste collection.
+For large items of household waste place arrange a bulky waste collection.

 What not to include